If this is your first time making cheese, read about how to make cheese at home for more details on each of the steps in this recipe.

 - Maintain at 72F for 12 hours to set the curd.

 - Chevre is officially made with it’s own specific mesophilic culture.
-However, you can use 1/4 cup of kefir or mesophilic yogurt as the culture.
+However, you can use 1/4 cup of milk kefir or mesophilic yogurt as the culture.
 For a mild tasting cheese, don’t add any culture.